-- → Name of Minor Political Party: Include the name of the Minor Party nominating the candidate. - → Signature of the Officer of Minor Political Party: Include the signature of one of the officers listed in the bylaws of the minor political party.
+- → Name of Minor Political Party: Must include the name of the Minor Party nominating the candidate. - → Printed Name of the Officer of Minor Political Party: Must include the clearly printed name of the officer that signed the candidate filing form. - → Signature of the Officer of Minor Political Party: Must include the signature of one of the officers listed in the bylaws of the minor political party on file with the Elections Division. - → Date Signed: Must include the date the officer of the political party signed the candidate filing form.

-- \rightarrow Date Signed: Include the date the officer of the political party signed the candidate filing form. - → Printed Name of the Officer of Minor Political Party: Include the clearly printed name of the officer that signed the candidate filing form.
+The following required fields are completed by a Notary Public.

-The following fields are completed by a Judge or Notary Public.
+→ State of Oregon, County of: Include the name of the county in which the Notary Public is signing the notarization.

-- → State of Oregon, County of: Include the name of the county in which the Judge or Notary Public is signing the candidate filing form. - → Signed before me on: Include the date the Judge or Notary Public witnessed the Minor Political Party officer sign the candidate filing form. - \rightarrow By: Include the name of the Judge or the Notary Public. - → Judge or Notary Public-State of Oregon: Include the signature of the Judge or Notary Public.
+- → Subscribed and sworn to (or affirmed) before me on: Include the date the Notary Public witnessed the Minor Political Party officer sign the candidate filing form. - → Minor Political Party Officer's Name: Include the name of the Minor Political Party officer. - → Notary Public of Oregon: Include the signature of the Notary Public.